DETAILED ACTION

 Claims 1-2 and 23-24: Thibodeau teaches a cannabis flower product ([92-93], mash compound) having a crystal coating (THCa in crystal form) comprising:

-at least one batch of cannabis biomass (cannabis flower) including cannabis flowers and leaves [135];
+at least one batch of cannabis biomass (cannabis) including cannabis flowers and leaves [135];

 THCa (THCa) crystals (THCa in crystal form);

-the THCa crystals (THCa in crystal form) visibly coat the cannabis flowers (cannabis flower) to create the cannabis flower product to reflect incident light (all crystals reflect some amount of light) and thereby inhibit oxidation (the crystals cover the cannabis flower from oxygen to some extent), improve shelf life (the crystals cover the cannabis flower from oxygen to some extent), and provide a sparkling appearance of the cannabis flower product (THCa crystals reflect light);
+the coating consisting essentially of the THCa crystals (THCa in crystal form) and reflecting incident light (the crystals are visible which requires reflecting light) to inhibit oxidation (the crystals cover the cannabis flower from oxygen to some extent), improve shelf life (the crystals cover the cannabis flower from oxygen to some extent), and provide a sparkling appearance of the cannabis flower product (Calypso p.
+2, “SUGAR”, THCa crystals reflect light);

 wherein the cannabis flower product ([92-93], mash compound) has a total cannabinoid content that is about 20% of the cannabis flower product mass (fig. 4 and [126], 19.2% THC + 1.2% CBD = 20.4% cannabinoids; [4-5], terpenes are not cannabinoids).

-Thibodeau does not explicitly teach that cannabis biomass includes trim, that the THCa crystals have a purity of at least 95% THCa derived from trim and leaves of the at least one batch of cannabis biomass;
+Thibodeau does not explicitly teach that the cannabis flowers are intact, the cannabis biomass includes trim, the THCa crystals have a purity of at least 95% THCa derived from trim and leaves of the at least one batch of cannabis biomass;

 the THCa crystals have an average diameter of less than 100 microns and comprise less than 10% of the total cannabinoid content,